-doenvd Installs the given environment files into /etc/env.d/, by default with file mode 0644, or with the install options set by the most recent insopts call.
+doconfd Installs the given config files into /etc/conf.d/, by default with file mode 0644.
+For EAPIs listed in table 12.16 as respecting insopts in doconfd, the install options set by the most recent insopts call override the default.
 Failure behaviour is EAPI dependent as per section 12.3.1.

-doexe Installs the given files into the directory specified by the most recent exeinto call.
-If exeinto has not yet been called, behaviour is undefined.
-Files are installed by default with file mode 0755, or with the install options set by the most recent exeopts call.
+dodir Creates the given directories, by default with file mode 0755, or with the install options set by the most recent diropts call.
 Failure behaviour is EAPI dependent as per section 12.3.1.